lblod/ember-rdfa-editor-lblod-plugins/README.md

 ## variable-plugin

 Editor plugin which provides node-specs and components which allow you to insert and edit different types of variables in a document.
-The plugin provides the following variable types, but this can be extended:
+The plugin provides the following variable types:
 - text variable
 - number variable
 - date variable
 - codelist
 - location

+Additional variable types can be added in the consuming application or addon.

 For each of these variable types, a node-spec and node-view are defined.
 You can import them like this:
 ```js